dotnet/docs/docs/framework/unmanaged-api/wmi/get.md

 [out] If the function returns successfully, contains a [CIM-type constant](https://msdn.microsoft.com/library/aa386309(v=vs.85).aspx) that indicates the property type.
 Its value can also be `null`.

 `plFlavor`
 [out] If the function returns successfully, receives information about the origin of the property.
-Its value can be `null`, or one of the following WBEM_FLAVOR_TYPE constants defined in the **Wbemcli.h** header file:
+Its value can be `null`, or one of the following WBEM_FLAVOR_TYPE constants defined in the *WbemCli.h* header file:

 |Constant  |Value  |Description  |
 |---------|---------|---------|